 60 minutes, Audio CD

-Includes the following resources for teaching all Pre-K subjects: full Schedule; Teaching Helps; memory exercises, nursery rhymes, poems, songs, and activities; and much more.
+These Pre-K lesson plans include the following resources for teaching all Pre-K subjects: full Schedule; Teaching Helps; memory exercises, nursery rhymes, poems, songs, and activities; and much more.

 Each week includes 5-6 additional hands-on activities that coordinate with the reading.